 Siem Reap to Bangkok bus: Travelling the opposite way

-Travelling back to Thailand, the journey is the same but in reverse.
-You can buy tickets online using the same process described above, and you board the bus in Siem Reap at the new Bus Station linked above.
+Travelling back to Thailand, the journey is exactly the same but in reverse.
+You can buy tickets online using the same process described above, and you board the bus in Siem Reap at the new Bus Station linked to above.

 Bangkok to Siem Reap bus: Final thoughts